Sweet Grilled Corn on the Cob Foil Packets

 This post may contain affiliate links.
 Please read our disclosure policy.

-Grilled Corn on the Cob in Foil Packets is a favorite 3 ingredient summer side dish that is sweet and juicy and smoky with herbs and spices.
+Grilled Corn on the Cob in foil packets is a favorite 3-ingredient summer side dish that is sweet, juicy, and smoky with herbs and spices.
+Easy and perfect for grilling season.

 Here’s why I love to grill corn on the cob every summer.